Bhoja Air Flight 213: Passengers and crew

 Flight 213 was carrying 121 passengers and 6 crew members.
-The passengers were consisted of 110 adults, six children and five infants.
+The passengers consisted of 110 adults, six children and five infants.
 The nationalities of the passengers were not disclosed.
 Most were thought to be citizens of Pakistan.
 According to the manifest, at least 2 military officials, a Station Commander Officer of Hyderabad and a squadron leader, were on board Flight 213.
 A Bhoja Air senior official was also reported to be on board.

 The pilot in command of Flight 213 was identified as 58-year-old Noorullah Afridi.
 According to fellow pilots, he had also worked as flying instructor for Pakistan Air Force Academy in Risalpur.
 Before joining Bhoja Air, he had served as a captain of a Boeing 737-400 in Shaheen Air International.
 He had been temporarily trained for the Boeing 737-400 but the training was eventually discontinued as his supervisors in Shaheen Air International thought that he couldn't operate the automated flight deck in an "effective, efficient and safe" manner.
 The crew logbook showed that he had accrued a total flying experience of more than 10,000 hours, with 2,027 hours on the Boeing 737-200.
 However, only 82 hours were on the Boeing 737-236A.

 The second in command was identified as 53-year-old Javaid Malik.
 Before working as a commercial pilot, he had served in the Pakistan Air Force.
 According to the investigation, he had been paired with Captain Afridi since his employment with Shaheen Air International.
 He later joined Captain Afridi to leave Shaheen Air for Bhoja Air.
 He had accrued a total flying experience of 2,832 hours, of which 750 hours were on the Boeing 737-200.
 However, only 82 hours were on the Boeing 737-236A type.